graslowsnail/graslowsnail/README.md

 I'm a Software Engineer who builds—from cars to art to code.
 I thrive in fast-paced environments, quickly learn new tech, and adapt to different problem sets.

-> “Shoot for the stars, so if you fall you land on a cloud.”
-> — Kanye West

 ## Toolbox
 <!-- Quick icon strip (optional).
 Remove if you don’t want external images) -->
 [![My Skills](https://skillicons.dev/icons?i=ts,react,nextjs,python,bash,fastapi,postgres,firebase,git,docker,vim)](https://skillicons.dev)